sneakerhax/Posts/posts/Privilege Escalation in your offensive security career.md

 ## Balance to avoid burnout

 Originally my way of doing practically all studying was constant and unorganized.
-I was worried I couldn't get enough done if wasn't switched on all the time.
+I was worried I couldn't get enough done if I wasn't switched on all the time.
 However I began to notice that if I was able to spend a short amount of dedicated time per week on a topic I would become much more proficient.
 I began to plan my work for only a few times and work and discovered I was more effective then I was when constantly in study mode.
 How is this possible? because I was able to let my mind rest during the times I wasn't focused and had a clear understanding of my goals when I did plan to study.
 I was also able to plan extended breaks without the constant anxiety of going back to my never ending work study.

 * plan work
 * plan breaks etc